 Book lovers are antisocial:

 We love people, in fact.
 The only trouble is that most of the people we meet in real life don’t measure up to the fantastic people we keep on meeting in our books.
 I have met many great people in my life so far.
 But most of them happen to inhabit the pages of fiction.

 So if we appear avoiding or ignoring you, that’s just because we want to spend time with somebody far more interesting.
 That is, a character in the book we are reading.

 And yeah, we might turn a bit anti-social if you try and hinder our meeting with our favourite characters!

 Book lovers are pretentious.
 They can’t really love books that much:

 Actually, we don’t just love books.
 We adore them.
 We worship them.
 The thought of damaging a book is sacrilege for us.
-The possibility of loss of even one item in our carefully built up book collection is a nightmare.
+The possibility of a loss of even one item in our carefully built-up book collection is a nightmare.
 A casual reader might display books in a fancy bookshelf.
-But a true book lover worries more about keeping the precious books safe from dust, moisture, kids, pets and most of all from a book borrowers’ eyes.
+But a true book lover worries more about keeping the precious books safe from dust, moisture, kids, pets, and most of all from a book borrowers’ eyes.
 So if you still think we just pretend to love books, try hurting even one page of our favourite book in front of our eyes.
 But understand first that whatever will happen next, it will not be our responsibility.
 A mother is not responsible for getting crazy with rage when someone tries to hurt her kids, right?